microsoft/BotFramework-WebChat/docs/HOOKS.md

 useLocalizer() => (identifier: string, ...arguments: string[]) => string
 ```

-This function will return a function, when called, will return a localized string represented by the identifier and its arguments.
+This function, when called, will return a localized string represented by the identifier and its arguments.
 It honors the language settings from the `useLanguage` hook.

 ## `useMarkActivityAsSpoken`